JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 The API that inspects and modifies `Layer`s will be shown below together with that of `Interlayer`s, since they are usually the same.
 There are of course other constructors that you may discover by reading the [API](@ref subgraphs_eu).
 They include:

-1. Constructors that exempt the user from having to explictly specify the `null_graph`, at the cost of some flexibility;
+1. Constructors that exempt the user from having to explicitly specify the `null_graph`, at the cost of some flexibility;
 2. Constructors that allow for a configuration model-like specifications.

 ### Interlayers